 Research conducted earlier this year found that to own a car, fit in two domestic holidays and one foreign getaway a year, and pay for hobbies and pastimes, a pensioner in the UK would need an income of almost £15,000 a year, or more than £1,200 a month.

 Assuming investment growth of 5%, a 30-year-old man would need to pay £413 a month into a pension fund to be able to expect an annual retirement income in the region of £15,000 from the age of 67 onwards.

 Albert Einstein is said to have referred to compound interest as the eighth wonder of the world – and it is the reason to start putting money aside for your future as soon as possible.
-The earlier you start saving the more you’ll accumulate, as you’re earning interest on your interest.
+The earlier you start the more you’ll accumulate, as you’re earning interest on your interest.

 New rules governing pensions came into force in April 2015 that put more power in the hands of individuals in terms of how they access their retirement funds.
 You no longer need to buy an annuity.
 So the old rule – ‘4% of your pension pot annually will keep you going for 30 years’ – is no longer the only steer.

 A cultural shift is already occurring as people are working for longer, but the government hopes its new legislation will bring about a new savings culture in the UK.
-This should lead to individuals taking steps to ensure they’re saving enough money, early enough, for their retirement.
+This should lead to individuals taking steps to ensure they’re investing enough money, early enough, for their retirement.
 Planning for the future and wise investment management have never been more important.

 Try out free pension calculator to find out how much you might need to save each month to fund your retirement lifestyle.